lyndseybrowning/wordapi.net/README.md

 # Word API

-This is an API that allows the retrieval of word lists based on parameters such as:

-- Length
-- Prefix
-- Suffix
+This API allows you (The User!) to fish out those words at the tip of your tongue using the following parameters:

+Fish for words based on Letter Length
+Fish for words using Prefixes
+Fish for words using Suffixes

+But this is only the beginning!

-In the future, the API will solve anagrams, sub-anagrams and boggle-style matrices.
+Sometime, maybe in the near-future, this API will help you solve Anagrams, Sub-Anagrams and Boggle Style Matrices.

-It currently uses the [SOWPODS](https://en.wikipedia.org/wiki/Collins_Scrabble_Words) dictionary.
-The dictionary currently holds approximately 270,000 words.
+The words fished for in this API all stem from the SOWPODS dictionary.
+That's £270,000 words to find!

+What are you waiting for?

+GO FISH!

 API Requirements: